matthewjberger/wgpu-example/README.md

 both webgl and webgpu [wasm](https://webassembly.org/) as well as native.

 > If you're looking for a Vulkan example, check out [the vulkan-example repo](https://github.com/matthewjberger/vulkan-example)
+>
+> If you're looking for an OpenGL example, check out [the vulkan-example repo](https://github.com/matthewjberger/opengl-example)

 <img width="802" height="632" alt="native" src="https://github.com/user-attachments/assets/aaad05db-8a5b-4306-a166-2692b4e365fb" />